 - Demonstrate the standard uses of semicolons

-Semicolons serve as connectors in two ways: connecting two complete ideas and to separate items in a list.
+Semicolons serve as connectors in two ways: connecting two complete ideas and separating items in a list.

 Connecting Two Independent Clauses